steve02081504/ps12exe/docs/README_EN.md

 ### Script variables

-Since ps12exe converts a script to an executable, script related variables are not available anymore.
-Especially the variable `$PSScriptRoot` is empty.

-The variable `$MyInvocation` is set to other values than in a script.
+Since ps12exe converts a script to an executable, the variable `$MyInvocation` is set to other values than in a script.

-You can use `$PSEXERoot` to retrieve the directory path where the executable is located, and `$PSEXEpath` to obtain the path of the executable itself.
+You still can use `$PSScriptRoot` to retrieve the directory path where the executable is located, and new `$PSEXEpath` to obtain the path of the executable itself.

 ### Window in background in -noConsole mode